Haruo Shimada: Las Vegas and international stardom

 Shimada's career reached new heights in the early 1980s when he was contracted to be the featured specialty act in Liberace's spectacular Las Vegas show at the Hilton in 1981-1982.
 He performed in numerous prestigious venues in Las Vegas, including the Flamingo, the Hilton, and the Stardust, where he replaced Siegfried & Roy in the "Lido de Paris" show.

 In 1988, Shimada began a five-year run as the star of the "Splash" show at the Riviera Hotel in Las Vegas.
 He made history as the first Japanese entertainer to star in a Las Vegas production show for an extended multiple-year contract.

 Throughout his career, Shimada performed on the most prestigious stages globally, including the London Palladium and the Olympia in Paris.
 Four television specials in Japan were filmed around him in 1989, further cementing his international star status.

 Later career

 In 1993, exhausted from his lengthy Vegas contracts, Shimada decided to return to his roots in Japan.
 Leaving his family in Las Vegas, he returned to Tokyo to mentor several young performers in the techniques he had created.
 In 1998, Shimada returned to America, performing his Parasol/Dragon and Dove Acts with his new wife, Keiley.
 He continued to delight audiences across the United States and Europe with his immaculate performances.

 Personal life

 Shimada married Deanna Perkins in October 1965 after meeting her in Australia.
 Their daughter Lisa (who later became known professionally as Luna Shimada) was born in 1966, and their son Jason was born in 1979.
 Later in life, Shimada married his second wife, Keiley.

-Throughout his magical career, Shimada never spoke on stage, presenting a dramatic silent act.
-With his compelling eyes, he created a unique performance style that captivated audiences worldwide.
+Throughout his career, Shimada never spoke on stage, presenting a dramatic silent act.
+He created a unique performance style that captivated audiences worldwide.